 30 ml black raspberry liqueur e.g. Chambord or suitable liqueur e.g.Kirsch (optional)

-To Serve & Garnish
+To Serve & Garnish icing sugar to dust

 mint leaves and tiny flowers